Sessions

 - Daemon lifecycle for live-session daemon behavior.

-- Recovery and upgrades for stale sockets and orphaned sessions.
+- Recovery and upgrades for stale local IPC and orphaned sessions.

 Last updated on